 Engineering Learning and Professional Practice

-The ELPP group is led by Dr Hugo Williams and serves a dual role: forming a team of all the teaching-focussed staff within the School, and championing excellence in industrially-relevant engineering education.
+The ELPP group is led by Andrew Norman and serves a dual role: forming a team of all the teaching-focussed staff within the School, and championing excellence in industrially-relevant engineering education.

-This group is at the forefront of responding to the changes in the UK higher education landscape and tackling the educational challenges of the COVID-19 crisis.
+This group is at the forefront of responding to the changes in the UK higher education landscape.
 Members of this team have developed a strong reputation for:

 - Improving student experience and performance across our courses